docker/docs/engine/security/trust/trust_delegation.md

 ## Removing a delegation key from an existing repository

-To revoke a collaborator's permission to sign tags for your image repository, you must know the IDs of their keys, because you need to remove their keys from the `targets/releases` delegation.
+To revoke collaborators' permission to sign tags for your image repository, you must know the IDs of their keys, because you need to remove their keys from the `targets/releases` delegation.